-As an approximate, model too Threadripper The 3980X is on the chip developer menu - bridging the gap between capabilities and prices with 32 processing units and the 64-core carrier model
+As an approximate, model too Threadripper 3980X is on the chip developer's menu - and will bridge the capabilities and price gap between the model with 32 processing units and the leading model with 64 cores

-The formidable 3970-core Threadripper 32X processor was officially launched last month and picked up the performance crown in a wide variety of exams within the HEDT (High End Desktop) category, and the Threadripper 3990X processor should arrive sometime in the coming months In the fullest sense of the word with the first ability, it is certainly capable of operating 64 up-to-date and sophisticated home processing cores (quite expensive, apparently).
-Performence And a very significant price gap - and so it is expected that another version will be launched between them: the processorThreadripper 3980X.
+Laboratory-Threadripper The formidable 3970-core 32X was officially launched last month and picked up the crown of performance in a wide range of exams as part of the HEDT (High End Desktop) category, and the CPUThreadripper The 3990X is expected to arrive sometime in the coming months and drive the home market into a frenzy in the full sense of the word with an absolutely first-of-its-kind ability to operate 64 state-of-the-art processing cores in a home configuration (quite expensive, apparently).
+Between these two there will be a very significant performance gap and price gap - so it is safe to assume that there will be the launch of another version between them: the CPUThreadripper 3980X.

-Anyone who is aware of how the latest Zen 2 architecture is built from home AMD Could probably come to that conclusion on their own, but we now get reports that reinforce the assumption that the Threadripper 3980X is real, is in Red Chip Developer plans for the near future - and will come with 48 physical processing cores (which are 20 cores more than can provide Intel Its top-end server processors) and 96 logical processing units thanks to SMT technology.
+Anyone who is aware of how the latest Zen 2 architecture is built from home AMD Could probably have come to this conclusion on their own, but now we get reports that reinforce the assumption that the Threadripper 3980X is real, found in the plans of the red chip developer for the near future - and will also come with 48 physical processing cores (which are 20 cores more than it can provide Intel Its top-end server processors) and 96 logical processing units thanks to SMT technology.

 A mention for the Threadripper 3980X appeared, prima facie, In the latest version of the popular CPU-Z application that provides complete and detailed technical data for the main processing units on which it is installed, and with no official additions, this model can be assumed to contain 256 megabytes of memory L3 cache (like the Treadripper 3990X), 280 watt power casing, controller memory Square channels with 3,200MHz frequency support and 64 arteries PCI-Express (Like all other third-generation TR processors).